Ernelay History, Family Crest & Coats of Arms

 Notables of the family at this time include John Ernle, Esq.(died 1465), of Sidlesham, Sussex; John Ernle the Elder (born 1461), of Fosbury and Bishop's Cannings, Wiltshire; Sir John Ernle (1620-1697) was an English politician...

 Another 34 words (2 lines of text) are included under the topic Early Ernelay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ernelay family to the New World and Oceana
+Migration of the Ernelay family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Ernelay or a variant listed above: Alexander Ernley arrived in Philadelphia in 1820.